CryptorGit/MiniMikuDanceMobile/work_log.md

 - Enabled DataManager.CleanupTemp during startup and recording
 - Documented ARPoseManager and PoseDebugVisualizer sections
 - Added loop and playback speed options to MotionPlayer and documented in development guide
+- Added BVH export option with new UI button and AppInitializer handler